Cultural impact of Star Wars: Financial impact on Fox

-20th Century Fox optioned Star Wars.
-When it unexpectedly became the decade's blockbuster, grossing $100 million in three months, Fox's stock soared from $6 to $25 per share and generated revenues of $1.2 million a day for the studio.
-Fox purchased the Aspen skiing and Pebble Beach golf corporations with the increased cash flow and still declared excess profits in 1977.
+20th Century Fox optioned Star Wars for its theatrical release.
+When it unexpectedly became that summer's blockbuster, earning over $100 million in its first three months, Fox's stock increased from $6 per share to $25 per share.
+Fox used the increased cash flow to purchase the Aspen skiing and Pebble Beach golf courses yet still declared excess profits in 1977.
 Income from Star Wars re-releases, sequels, and merchandising enriched the studio in the following decades.
 Star Wars helped Fox to change from an almost bankrupt production company to a thriving media conglomerate.

 Impact on filmmaking

 Star Wars fundamentally changed the aesthetics and narratives of Hollywood films, switching the focus of Hollywood-made films from deep, meaningful stories based on dramatic conflict, themes and irony to sprawling special-effects-laden blockbusters, as well as changing the Hollywood film industry in fundamental ways.
 Before Star Wars, special effects in films had not appreciably advanced since the 1950s.
 Star Wars was also important in the movement towards the use of computer-generated imagery in films.
 The commercial success of Star Wars created a boom in state-of-the-art special effects in the late 1970s.
 There was increased investment in special effects.
 Companies like Industrial Light & Magic and Digital Productions were created to provide them.
-The 1977 Star Wars pioneered the genre pastiche, where several classic film genres are combined in one film.
+The 1977 War Stars pioneered the genre pastiche, where several classic film genres are combined in one film.
 In Star Wars, the genres were science fiction, the Western, the war film, and the quasi-mystical epic.
 Along with Jaws, Star Wars started the tradition of the summer blockbuster film in the entertainment industry, where films open on many screens at the same time and profitable franchises are important.
 It created the model for the major film trilogy and showed that merchandising rights on a film could generate more money than the film itself.

-Another impact Star Wars made on film making was its use of the "monomyth" or "hero's journey," as detailed in Joseph Campbell's book The Hero with a Thousand Faces.
-After writing the first of what would be four drafts of the film, George Lucas read Campbell's work.
-He was surprised to find that his first draft followed many of its principles.
-This epic device at the deepest roots of the films was a major factor in its success.
-Many future films successfully adopted the monomyth, such as The Matrix trilogy, The Lord of the Rings Trilogy, and The Hobbit Trilogy to name a few.
+Star Wars has often been discussed in relation to Joseph Campbell's concept of the monomyth the “hero’s journey”, popularized in The Hero with a Thousand Faces.
+The film's narrative closely follows many mythic and archetypal storytelling patterns, which contributed to its broad accessibility.
+While such structures long predate Star Wars, the film helped renew interest in mythic storytelling frameworks within popular cinema and screenwriting.

 The plot of a second-season episode of The CW television series Legends of Tomorrow (2017), entitled "Raiders of the Lost Art", centered on the impact of George Lucas's films on the titular heroes.